polyphony-chat/docs/SPECIFICATION.md

 Clients and servers must support encryption, but whether to encrypt a message channel is up to the users.

-Note, that in the below sequence diagrams, the MLS Welcome message and the MLS Group notify message are all encrypted using the public key of the recipient.
-The public key in this context is not to be confused with the public signing key.
+Note, that in the below sequence diagrams, the MLS Welcome message and the MLS Group notify message are all encrypted using the identity key of the recipient.

 ### 6.1 Encrypted guild channels